mondeja/leptos-i18n/examples/cookie-csr/README.md

 # cookie-csr

-This example shows how to save the preferred language in a CSRed Leptos app using a browser cookie.
+This example shows how to handle persistence of preferred language in a CSRed Leptos app using a browser cookie.

 ## Details